apathetic-tools/python-schema/DECISIONS.md

 ### Context

-Early in development, the project required a **consistent and colorized logging system** that worked seamlessly in both modular and single-file builds.
+Early in development, the project required a **consistent and colorized logging system** that worked seamlessly in both package and stitched builds.
 At the time, the built-in Python `logging` module seemed overkill for such a small utility — especially since the tool needed lightweight log-level control and minimal setup.
 We initially built a **custom logger** to provide: